New

 • Invited Speaker

-• at CID III, 2008 Constraints in Discourse workshop, University of Potsdam, Germany, July 30 - August 1, 2008.
+• CID III, 2008 Constraints in Discourse workshop, University of Potsdam, Germany, July 30 - August 1, 2008.

-• at DECALOG 2007, the 11th Workshop on the Semantics and Pragmatics of Dialogue, University of Trento, Italy.
+• DECALOG 2007, the 11th Workshop on the Semantics and Pragmatics of Dialogue, University of Trento, Italy.

-• Information officer/Webmaster Since 2003 of the ACL SIG on Computational Semantics (SIGSEM);
+• Information officer/Webmaster 2003-2009 of the ACL SIG on Computational Semantics (SIGSEM);

 • Guest Editor